-The principal mineral assets of the Company as at August 4, 2010, consist of (i) a 100% interest in the Coppermine River project; (ii) a 100% interest in the Rory Group; and (iii) a 100% interest in the RC Group, all as further described below.
+The principal mineral assets of the Company at the date of this MD&A consist of (i) a 100% interest in the Coppermine River project; (ii) a 100% interest in the Rory Group; and (iii) a 100% interest in the RC Group, all as further described below.

 The Company's exploration activities are at an early stage, and it has not yet been determined whether its properties contain an economic mineral reserve.
-There are no known deposits of minerals on any of the

-Company's mineral exploration properties and any activities of the Company thereon will constitute exploratory searches for minerals.
+There are no known deposits of minerals on any of the Company's mineral exploration properties and any activities of the Company thereon will constitute exploratory searches for minerals.
 See "Risk Factors" below.